rust-stuco/lectures/week8/slides.md

 The Rust compiler's borrow checker will compare scopes to determine whether all borrows are valid.

-Here's the same code, but with lifetime annotations:
+Here is the same code, but with a lifetime diagram:
 ```rust
 fn main() {
     let r;                // ---------+-- 'a